zed-extensions/prisma/README.md

 To develop this extension, see the [Developing Extensions](https://zed.dev/docs/extensions/developing-extensions) section of the Zed docs.

-## Pin language server to Prisma v6
+## Pin language server to a specific Prisma version

-To pin the language server to Prisma v6, add the following configuration to your Zed settings:
+You can pin the Prisma language server version through your Zed settings.
+To use the extension's default Prisma v6 language server, set `pinToPrisma6` to `true`:

 ```json
 "lsp": {